-A DOJ employee, an applicant for federal employment, or an individual benefiting from a DOJ administered employment program may institute an equal employment opportunity (EEO) complaint if that employee or applicant believes that he/she has been discriminated against based on one or more of these factors:
+A DOJ employee or an applicant for federal employment may institute an equal employment opportunity (EEO) complaint if that employee or applicant believes that he/she has been discriminated against based on one or more of these factors:

 Informal Complaint Process